mmuller88/mmblog/content/ADF-App-eng/index.md

 Good day

 As mentioned in the previous [Blog Post](https://martinmueller.dev/First-Week-Object/), I am working on an exciting AI prototype which uses ACS Community as a content management system.
 In addition, certain AI services are running and performing certain AI actions using the ACS interface such as CMIS and REST.
 Unfortunately, I have to remain unclear here to protect company secrets.
 So I am allowed to say [OBJECT](https://www.object.ch) and the partner company is planning a webinar where, among other things, this prototype will be shown.
 Back to the topic!
-We chose ADF for the webapp.
+We chose [ADF](https://www.alfresco.com/ecm-software/application-development-framework) for the webapp.

 In the next chapters I will explain how to create an ADF webapp project and how to change it.
 That shouldn't differ whether you are working with Windows 10, MacOS or Linux.
 I myself like all three operation systems.

 # This is Required

-You should install [Docker](https://docs.docker.com/install/), [NPM](https://www.npmjs.com/get-npm) and [YARN](https://yarnpkg.com/lang/en/docs/install/).
+You should install [Docker](https://docs.docker.com/install/), [Docker Compose](https://docs.docker.com/compose/install/), [NPM](https://www.npmjs.com/get-npm) and [YARN](https://yarnpkg.com/lang/en/docs/install/).
 I needed YARN because I am working on a Windows laptop and YARN is able to convert the Windows Paths into Unix Paths.
 Watch out at Docker!
 The standard installation at Docker only allows the use of 2 GB RAM for the Docker Compose Deployments, which is far too little for ACS Community and the other services!
 For this you need at least 10 GB and for ACS Enterprise at least 12 GB.
 Preferably more!
 In addition, if you want to set up your own amps, jars or other customizations for ACS deployment, I recommend installing Java and Maven.

 # Prepare the Git repository